Travel Guide to Mawsynram and Mawlyngbna - The Meghalaya Odyssey

 Places to visit in Mawsynram, Meghalaya:

-Mawjymbuin Cave at Mawsynram -
+Mawjymbuin Cave at Mawsynram, Meghalaya -

 The giant stalagmite in Mawjymbuin Cave is formed after years of dripping of mineral enriched water and deposition of calcium carbonate, which is the main attraction of the caves.
 The opening of the cave is massive, just 15 feet high but 150 feet wide.
-The stalagmite is in the form of Shiv Linga which is revered sacred and is worshiped by Hindus.
+The stalagmite is in the form of Shiv Linga which is revered sacred and is worshipped by Hindus.
 As per Hinduism, the Shiv Linga needs to be hydrated all the time, and here nature has taken up that responsibility.
 Pouring of milk on the Shiv Linga is strictly prohibited in the cave.
 We did not explore the various passages formed inside the cave due to complete darkness and foul smell but we are sure they must be worth a view.
 Visit to the cave requires just 15 minutes of one’s time.

 Note: Cave remains open from 9 AM to 5 PM and an entrance fee of INR 10 per adult is charged